UNESCO Youth Forum: by Youth for Youth

-Participants are representatives of their countries and communities, and are expected to consult with youths from their home societies before coming to the Forum, and to be ambassadors for the work of UNESCO on their return.
+Participants are representatives of their countries and communities.
+They are expected to consult with youths from their home societies before coming to the Forum, and to be ambassadors for the work of UNESCO on their return.

 Driving the change

 One of the most important innovations of the 8th UNESCO Youth Forum was the introduction of a competition to select 15 projects, led by youth organizations and aimed at youth.
-Three were chosen from every region of the world, and they are currently working to tackle the challenges faced by young people in local communities today.
+Three were chosen from each region of the world to receive the “8th UNESCO Youth Forum” label, in recognition of their commitment to tackling the challenges faced by young people in local communities today.

 Can you support or assist an Action Project?
 Read more here